UlyssesZh/drawings/README.md

 - to refer to / link to / advertise the orderer;
 - as samples for illustrating image processing techniques;
-- as examples of my arts.
+- as examples of my arts;
+- to include in AI training/test data sets.

 You cannot use these pictures for any of the following circumstances unless the orderer tells you otherwise: